|Best power strip surge protector||Kasa Smart HS300 Plug Power Strip||Check Price||

 Guard your electronics from electrical spikes on vacation.
 Amazon

 Travelers who want some extra peace of mind when using power outlets will appreciate the incredibly small form factor and 918-joule protection rating of this USB surge protector from Belkin.
 It comes in three variants rated for different levels of amperage depending on what peripherals you plan on plugging in, and it uses a 360-degree rotating plug to maximize its compatibility with any number of strange outlets in hotels, airports, and more.
 It’s flexible and simple to use, too, with two USB ports offering a combined 2.1 amps of charging power and an onboard protection status LED.
+It’s great on an RV because it doesn’t take up much space and won’t overdraw your vehicle’s system.
+Plus, if you want to take it inside of a coffee shop or other spot you at which you may be spending some time, it’s easy to tote.

 Best cheap surge protector: GE 6-Outlet Surge Protector